-These courses should normally be approximately 30m wide.
+Courses should normally be approximately 30 m wide.
 The inspector assigned for course homologation decides whether this width is sufficient and if necessary may order widening.
-He can also permit a width of less than 30m depending on the line and terrain requirements, as long as the areas of the course before and after the narrow part enable this.
+He can also permit a width of less than 30 m depending on the line and terrain requirements, as long as the areas of the course before and after the narrow part permits this.
+Fall zones should be planned, where necessary, on the outside of curves.
+Possibilities to control speed should be made specifically for the approach to lips, drop offs and jumps.